APIs, concepts, guides, and more

 // Read a global variable

-double currentPosition = globals->PositionTarget;
+double currentPosition = data->PositionTarget;

 // Process data